Ayilay/AGEnT_10/AGEnDA/README.md

 Any suggestions for game modes are welcome.
 I have tried to make adding a game mode fairly modular, here is how to add a new one:
 1) Create a _MyGameMode_ class that extends the Game class.
 Look at the existing game modes for an idea of how to do that
 2) Update the __NUMGAMES__ constant in Game.h
-3) Initialise your game mode in AGEnDA.ino by passing into its constructor the address of hardwareMap and a unique numeric ID that will reflect its index in the gameList array.
+3) Initialise your game mode in AGEnDA.ino by passing into its constructor the address of hardwareMap and a unique numeric ID that will reflect its index in the gameList array
-4) Manually add the address of your game mode object to the gameList array in the `setup()` function.
+4) Manually add the address of your game mode object to the gameList array in the `setup()` function
 5) Implement the inherited methods of Game inside your game mode .cpp file, and implement your own functionality via private methods
+6) Add your own settings and initialize them in the constructor of your gamemode.
+Make sure your "option parameters" array ends with a 0.
+Make sure to define your own GameOption array in the header file and return it in the source file

 ## Current TODO/Wish List
-- [ ] Add settings for each Game Mode that are accessible at boot time
+- [x] Add settings for each Game Mode that are accessible at boot time
 - [ ] Remember settings accross boot (still wondering about this one)
 - [ ] Add javadocs-style documentation to everything
 - [ ] Add descriptions of game modes in game mode files